githubsmasher/Personal-Finance-Tracker/README.md

 # Personal-Finance-Tracker
-A simple expense tracking system
+A simple expense tracking system using django framework.